aws-samples/aws-deepcomposer-samples/README.md

 ## License

 This library is licensed under the MIT-0 License.
-See the LICENSE file.
+See the LICENSE file